pivotal/docs-tap/scst-scan/offline-airgap.hbs.md

-# Using Vulnerability Scanning in air-gapped (offline) environments for Supply Chain Security Tools - Scan
+# Use vulnerability scanning in offline and air-gapped environments for Supply Chain Security Tools - Scan

 This topic tells you how to use Grype in air-gapped (offline) environments for Supply Chain Security Tools (SCST) - Scan.